-- 2.1 Since 1999 and following the organisational changes connected with the transition from London Regional Transport to TfL under the Greater London Authority Act 1999, the Public Private Partnership for the London Underground and certain Private Finance Initiatives, the Fund has been converted, with effect from 1 May 2001, into a centralised scheme for non-associated employers, with both public and private sector participants. - 2.2 There are currently six separate sections.
-Four of the sections are in respect of the members employed by the private sector Participating Employers and the British Transport Police Authority.
-The other sections are the Tube Lines Limited section and the "Public Sector Section", which is the largest. - 2.3 The Public Sector and Tube Lines sections have the liabilities in respect of members employed by TfL and its subsidiaries and also in respect of all pensioners and deferred pensioners, whether formerly employed by TfL or another Participating Employer.
+- 2.1 Since 1999 and following the organisational changes connected with the transition from London Regional Transport to TfL under the Greater London Authority Act 1999, the Public Private Partnership for the London Underground and certain Private Finance Initiatives, the Fund was converted, with effect from 1 May 2001, into a centralised scheme for non-associated employers, with both public and private sector participants. - 2.2 Over time private sector participation has reduced and so has the number of sections with two now remaining.
+One of the sections is in respect of the members employed

-- 2.4 When the Fund was converted to a scheme for non-associated employers, the Participating Employers decided that, whenever a member of a private sector section becomes entitled to a deferred pension, retires with an entitlement to an immediate pension, or dies, a transfer payment will be made in respect of him or her from the Participating Employer's section to the Public Sector Section.
+- by two private sector Participating Employers and the British Transport Police Authority.
+The other section is the "Public Sector Section". - 2.3 The Public Sector Section has the liabilities in respect of members employed by TfL and its subsidiaries and also in respect of all pensioners and deferred pensioners, whether formerly employed by TfL or another Participating Employer. - 2.4 When the Fund was converted to a scheme for non-associated employers, the Participating Employers decided that, whenever a member of a private sector section becomes entitled to a deferred pension, retires with an entitlement to an immediate pension, or dies, a transfer payment will be made in respect of him or her from the Participating Employer's section to the Public Sector Section.
 Contributions and transfers-in by and for the active members of a section are held in that section.
 Nearly all benefits, apart from some cash equivalents, are currently paid out of the Public Sector Section. - 2.5 The assets of the Fund are invested in accordance with the principles described in this Statement, but to enable the value of each section to be separately identified the investments of the Fund have been unitised.
 Each separate section is credited with bond units and equity units as determined under Rule 2C of the Fund.
 The Public Sector Section also holds additional assets including cash, alternative assets and liability matching as set out in section 7.1 of this document.
 Further types of units may be made available if, in future, the Trustees so decide.